tomsWebConsulting/twcsl/v7.1/Page Section Nth Blocks Full Bleed Template/README.md

 ## Quick Install

-* Add a blank section to the page.
+* Add a blank section to the Page.
 Set the height of the section to small.
 Leave all other settings at their defaults.
 You can of course alter an existing section but you will want to mirror the settings of a new section with the above change.

 * Add content to the section.

-* Save the page.
+* Save the Page.

 * Add code from file
-  **[page section nth blocks full bleed template.html](page%20section%20nth%20blocks%20full%20bleed%20template.html#L1)** to Page Settings > Advanced > Page Header Code Injection for the page.
+  **[page section nth blocks full bleed template.html](page%20section%20nth%20blocks%20full%20bleed%20template.html#L1)** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-* Edit the code replacing all occurances of **[enter page section number here between round brackets ]** with the page section number that you want to make full bleed.
+* Edit the code replacing all occurances of **[enter page section number here between round brackets ]** with the Page section number that you want to make full bleed.

 ## Make a Donation